lucasjmcfarlane/Comp3020-FlowerShop/README.md

 Locate index.html in the root directory and open it in Google Chrome.
 You will be brought to the homepage of our site.
+You can go to the customizer by either clicking on the “create your own bouquet” or by clicking on anything that says “customize”.